 “You must have a little veggie patch at your place, don’t you?
 Everybody does,” said one Aussie fellow to me when speaking about the Australian agriculture industry.
-“Chuck just about anything in the ground, it grows here,” were his wise words to me that day.
+“Chuck just about anything in the ground, it grows here,” were his wise words to me that day about gardening down under.

 As it happened, I had indeed just planted some seedlings in a well-tilled patch of soil beside our cottage.
 Although I was eager to get things in the ground and growing (and producing wonderful fresh veggies all the sooner), I was warned that “you don’t plant anything before Cup Weekend…that’s officially the time to start planting.”

 Cup Weekend refers to the Melbourne Cup (held in early November), also known as “The Race that Stops a Nation”.
 It is a horse race, and in true My Fair Lady fashion, it is an event to see and place to be seen by everybody who thinks they are anybody.